wmeints/website/posts/2016-03-14/machine-learning-tools-data-lakes-and-what-you-know-about-them.md

 ---
-title: 'Machine learning tools: Data lakes and what you know about them'
+title: "Machine learning tools: Data lakes and what you know about them"
 category: Machine Learning
-datePublished: '2016-03-14'
+datePublished: "2016-03-14"
-dateCreated: '2017-07-31'
+dateCreated: "2017-07-31"
 ---

 <!--kg-card-begin: markdown--><p>Machine Learing tools come in many shapes and sizes.
 One of the trends in the<br>

 past few years has been the data lake.
 But what is a data lake, how does it<br>
 relate to machine learning and why should you care?</p>

 <!-- more -->
 <h2 id="whatisadatalake">What is a data lake</h2>
 <p>Metaphorically a data lake is a giant pool of data from which you can draw insights.<br>